 What happens when you take a single container store conversion and multiply it by 27?
 Well, if you are South African mall developer 27 Boxes, you get a container shopping centre.
 The project which features containers stacked to make a three-storey complex is modelled on other similar projects in Christchurch, Paris and London.

 The brainchild of Caster Design – a Canadian firm, the ‘Sauna Box’ is designed to provide a luxurious Sauna experience in any location with minimum site preparation.
 Built-in a custom-sized 8ft sea container, the sauna features a redwood cedar interior and has a built-in wood-fired stove for steam generation.
 It also has solar panels installed for powering electronics for lights and music.

 (Image source: https://inhabitat.com/self-sufficient-shipping-container-sauna-box-will-get-you-hot-steamy/sauna-box-castor-design-1/)

 4. Off Grid Box (Italy, Deployed worldwide)

-Designed for disaster relief and remote location use, the Off Grid Box enables people to access critical resources including water, communication (through cellular and Wi-Fi) and electricity.
-To enable it do this, the modified shipping container is fitted with water purification apparatus, solar panels, wind turbines, and cellular communication and networking equipment.
+Designed for disaster relief and remote location use, the Off-Grid Box enables people to access critical resources including water, communication (through cellular and Wi-Fi) and electricity.
+To enable it to do this, the modified shipping container is fitted with water purification apparatus, solar panels, wind turbines, and cellular communication and networking equipment.
 All in a relatively easy to transport package.